amd/ryzen-ai-documentation/source/index.rst

 Ryzen AI Developer Guide
 ########################

-The Ryzen AI SDK enables developers to take machine learning models trained in PyTorch or TensorFlow and run them on laptops powered by `AMD Ryzen™ AI <https://www.amd.com/en/products/ryzen-ai>`__.
-AMD Ryzen AI is a dedicated AI accelerator integrated on-chip with the CPU cores.
-The Ryzen AI software intelligently optimizes tasks and workloads, freeing-up CPU and GPU resources and ensuring optimal performance at lower power.
+The AMD Ryzen™ AI SDK enables developers to take machine learning models trained in PyTorch or TensorFlow and run them on laptops powered by `Ryzen AI <https://www.amd.com/en/products/ryzen-ai>`__.
+Ryzen AI is a dedicated AI accelerator integrated on-chip with the CPU cores.
+The Ryzen AI software intelligently optimizes tasks and workloads, freeing-up CPU and GPU resources, and ensuring optimal performance at lower power.

 |